sipin/gorazor/README.md

 * [watchmedo](https://github.com/gorakhargosh/watchdog)

+# Credits

+The very [first version](https://github.com/sipin/gorazor/releases/tag/vash) of GoRazor is essentially a hack of razor's port in javascript: [vash](https://github.com/kirbysayshi/vash), thus requires node's to run.

+GoRazor has been though serveral rounds of refactoring and it has completely rewriten in pure Go.
+Nonetheless, THANK YOU [@kirbysayshi](https://github.com/kirbysayshi) for Vash!
+Without Vash, GoRazor may never start.

 # Todo

-* Refactor
-  * Avoid massive string maniplation
-  * Avoid regexp in lexer?
-* Add tools, like monitor template changes and auto re-generate.
+* Add tools, like monitor template changes and auto re-generate
-* Test suite, Performance benchmark.
+* Add default html widgets
+* Add more usage examples
-* Generate more function overloads, like accept additional buffer parameter for write.
+* Generate more function overloads, like accept additional buffer parameter for write
-* Support direct usage of int/date variables in tempate?
-  * i.e. use @user.Level directly, instead of @gorazor.Itoa(user.Level)